 Back to top

-To assist companies with reporting, CDPH has compiled a list of chemicals known or suspected to be carcinogens or reproductive toxicants.
+To assist companies with reporting, the California Safe Cosmetics Program has compiled a list of chemicals known or suspected to cause cancer or developmental or other reproductive harm.
 This list was compiled following the criteria in California Health and Safety Code Section 111791.5.
-CSCP Chemical Guidance List – August 2013 (PDF) ...
+CSCP Reportable Ingredients List – May 2015 (PDF, 34 pages) ...
 Spanish ...
 Vietnamese

 - CSCP Searchable Product Database

-The searchable product datbase contains all products and ingredients reported to CSCP, with the exception of information designated as "trade secret".
+The searchable product database contains all products and ingredients reported to CSCP, with the exception of information designated as "trade secret."
 The website enables the public to look up specific products by name, company name, or chemical ingredient.
 The database can also be used by reporting companies to easily verify what has previously been reported and identify information that requires updating.

 Visit CSCP product database website.